Seydouba Soumah: Return to Partizan

 After completing his loan spell, Soumah returned to Partizan in 2019 and entered the final year of his contract.
 He scored the equalizer in an eventual 2–1 home win over Molde in the first leg of the Europa League play-off round.
+On September 22, 2019, Soumah scored another goal in the Eternal Derby in a 2–0 win over Red Star.
+Marko Marin's pass was intercepted by Asano in the middle of the pitch, Milunović failed to control the ball when (The Black-Whites) reserve Seydouba Soumah went towards the goal, who then sent a projectile from 17 meters and placed the "ladybug" in the upper right corner of the goal, which was guarded by Milan Borjan.

 International career

 Soumah made his senior debut for Guinea in a 1–1 friendly draw against Senegal on 5 February 2013.
 He netted his first national team goal later that year in a 4–2 away loss to Egypt in a 2014 World Cup qualifier.

-On 15 November 2014, Soumah scored his first ever hat-trick in a 4–1 away win over Togo in an 2015 AFCON qualifier.
+On 15 November 2014, Soumah scored his first ever hat-trick in a 4–1 away win over Togo in a 2015 AFCON qualifier.
 He scored two more goals during qualifying, helping his country qualify for the tournament and earning a spot on the final 23-man roster.
 He appeared in two matches as Guinea progressed through the group stage with three draws but got eliminated in the quarter-finals by Ghana.

 In November 2018, Soumah was dropped from the squad for his lack of commitment.
 He returned to the squad in December 2019 and played for 76 minutes against Namibia on 17 November 2019.
 In November 2021, he appeared against Guinea-Bissau and Morocco.
 His most recent appearance was against Rwanda on 3 January 2022.